LIKO-12/LIKO-12/docs/Get Started.md

 ### Method A (Recommended):

+!> Not installing LuaSec would disable HTTPs connection support in LIKO-12.

 1. Install LÖVE 11.1 from [http://love2d.org](http://love2d.org)
   - If using debian doing the following would install it:
     1. Add LÖVE PPA to your system `sudo add-apt-repository ppa:bartbes/love-stable`.